Media Research Center: NewsBusters

 In the summer of 2005, Media Research Center launched NewsBusters, a website "dedicated to exposing & combating liberal media bias," in cooperation with Matthew Sheffield, a now-former conservative blogger (who now works at Salon.com) involved in the CBS Killian documents story.
 NewsBusters is styled as a rapid-response blog site that contains posts by MRC editors to selected stories in mass media.
-Although the site is advertised chiefly as a conservative site, it frequently defends Neoconservatives as well.
-Not only does the site highlight journalists it deems are liberally biased, but also non-journalists (writers, musicians, producers, scientists, etc.) who they perceive have liberal viewpoint.
+Although the site is advertised chiefly as a conservative site, it frequently defends neoconservatives as well.
+The site highlights journalists and non-journalists (writers, musicians, producers, scientists, etc.) perceived as having liberal viewpoints.

-MRC Culture
+Research on entertainment

+The MRC has produced research and analysis on the entertainment industry, as well.
+In May 1989, the MRC began publishing the newsletter TV, etc. Its mission, said Bozell in a 1992 lecture at The Heritage Foundation, was to "document the left-wing antics within the entertainment industry".
+TV, etc. attracted immediate attention in entertainment circles.
+As noted by Broadcasting magazine, the debut issue of TV, etc. was critical of primetime TV shows like The Golden Girls, Head of the Class, and thirtysomething for containing storylines or dialogue believed to be hostile to conservatives.
+Then at its annual convention in July 1989, the American Federation of Television and Radio Artists passed a resolution criticizing the MRC's newsletter.

+A 1990 issue of TV, etc. published lyrics to the Todd Rundgren song "Jesse" that attacked Jesse Helms, Tipper Gore, and Pope John Paul II; Bozell also wrote to Warner Bros.
+Records urging the label not to include the song in Rundgren's upcoming album.

+TV, etc. also released annual lists of programs it deemed the "most biased".
+For the 1991–92 season, The Trials of Rosie O'Neill made the top of that list; other shows ranked included Captain Planet and the Planeteers, L.A.
+Law, and The Simpsons.

+In 1993, Bozell wrote a letter to NBC in support of its show Against the Grain as the show was struggling in ratings.
+Bozell praised Against the Grain for "staunch advocacy of education and gentle, respectful treatment of family life."

+Following the 1994–95 television season, TV, etc. named the NBC made-for-TV movie Serving in Silence: The Margarethe Cammermeyer Story the most biased program of the season; others included Roseanne and The X-Files.
+Then in 1995, Bozell founded the Parents Television Council, with a focus on combatting indecency on television.

 In October 2006, the MRC created the Culture and Media Institute, the mission of which is "to advance, preserve, and help restore America's culture, character, traditional values, and morals against the assault of the liberal media."
 Robert H. Knight was the institute's first director.
 MRC VP Dan Gainor is now in charge of that department.
-In 2018, the MRC started a new project in the Culture Department to monitor online censorship of conservatives called MRC TechWatch.